kenwdelong/stability-utils/README.md

 	</dependency>

 ## Releases
+### 1.2.2 (July 23, 2015)
+- alter PooledHttpClientStrategy to reuse the threadsafe HttpClient instance and add stale connection checking

 ### 1.2.1 (May 28, 2015)
 - alter GraphiteClient to replace dots in the hostname with dashes, so they don't get interpreted as graphite buckets.